kldorseyNU/FDC1004/Hardware.md

 6. Connect the board to the microcontroller via the soldered wires on the backside and reset the microcontroller.
 7. Replace/rework the MCP9701 or FDC1004 chips as necessary if either test failed.
 8. De-solder the test wires.
 9. Populate J6 for additional ground connections during measurements.
-Make sure J6 is affixed to the TOP side of the bpard.
+Make sure J6 is affixed to the TOP side of the board.
-10. If desired, populate J5 on the TOP side for external connections to GND or to operate with a battery rather than USB-C.
+10. If desired, populate J5 on the TOP side for external connections to GND to operate with a battery rather than USB power.
 11. Solder the microcontroller to the back side of the board using the castellated pins.
 12. Do a connectivity test with a multimeter to make sure there is no short between the 3V and GND pins.
 You should measure a resistance of about 2.8 kOhms.
 13. Re-test.